eclipse-sumo/sumo/docs/web/docs/Simulation/Output/PersonSummary.md

-This output contains the simulation-wide number of person that are loaded, inserted, running, waiting to be inserted, have reached their destination and how many persons are travelling in which modes.
+This output contains the simulation-wide number of person that are loaded, inserted, running, waiting to be inserted, have reached their destination and how many persons are traveling in which modes.

 ## Instantiating within the Simulation